-After Roe, abortion will likely never be legal except to save a mother’s life.
+After Roe, abortion is illegal after the 15th week of pregnancy.
 Hear from Center for Arizona Policy about what’s at stake, and how you can be part of the fight for life.
 Then, keep reading to find out more about what abortion law would be in your state after Roe.

 After Roe, states will have an even greater responsibility to protect life.
 Partner with your state’s family policy council to ensure that your state is pro-life, from conception all the way to natural death!Connect with Center for Arizona Policy

 After Roe, will my state ban nearly all abortions or allow nearly all abortions?